abhinavtripathy/cs326-final-delta/docs/ideas.md

 ### Important Components

+* Form to add hospitals (available to administrators)
+* List view of participating hospitals and information including name, address, and number of patients/drivers
+* Patient's dashboard view that allows them to input their home address before their procedure and select their doctor
+* Doctor's view that allows them to choose a patient and update their procedure end time, add special instructions, and room number
-Hospitals are added using a form available to administrators.
-Users can view information about participating hospitals including name, address, and number of patients/drivers.
-Patients' profiles allow them to input their room number/exit door and home address before their procedure.
-Volunteer drivers must sign up by adding their name, contact information, and car make/model/license plate.
+* Volunteer drivers must sign up by adding their name, contact information, and car make/model/license plate.
 All new driver accounts must be verified by administrators before patients are assigned to them.

 ### Stretch Goals
 * Integrates the Google Maps API